jaime-varela/arxivFilterEmailer/README.md

 where the $\tau$'s are the thresholds defined in the config file and $\mathcal{O}$ is "and" if `and_conditional` is true and "or" otherwise.
 One might need to modify the scores as needed.

+## JMLR Emailer

+This checks the RSS feed from JMLR and sends an email if there is new content.
+State is stored in /jmlr_data .
+Currently I check every week for new content on my cronjob.